FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: METHODS

 \subsubsection{Feature synthesis and hyperfeature aggregation}

 Empirical evidence that diffusion models generate precise hand–object grasp~\cite{yang2023boosting} scenarios indicates that Stable Diffusion~\cite{rombach2022high} has already acquired the grasp-critical feature space, integrating holistic affordance semantics with nuanced image details via its generative learning process.
 Inspired by prior work~\cite{yang2023boosting,luo2023diffusion}, we leverage the rich semantic grounding capability of large pretrained text-to-image diffusion models to localize finger-specific contact affordances on object images.
 Distinct from previous approaches, we jointly harvest both visual and textual affordance semantics from Stable Diffusion.
-Roughly speaking, we employ a U-Net backbone comprising convolutional blocks, downsampling / upsampling paths, skip connections, and cross-attention modules.
-At each denoising timestep, cross-attention injects textual embeddings into the visual feature stream, encouraging intermediate activations to align with interpretable semantic concepts.
-Specifically, given an image--text pair $(x_0, s)$, we encode a latent $z_0=E(x_0)$ with the variational autoencoder (VAE) and follow the standard \emph{latent} forward noising process
+Given an image--text pair $(x_0, s)$, we encode a latent $z_0=E(x_0)$ with the variational autoencoder (VAE) and follow the standard \emph{latent} forward noising process

 where $\bar{\alpha}_t=\prod_{\tau=1}^{t}\alpha_\tau$ as defined in ~\cite{rombach2022high}.
 We keep the text encoder $T(\cdot)$ frozen and obtain token embeddings $c=T(s)$.
 For computational reasons, we run the diffusion network for $T$ timesteps but only select a subset $\mathcal{S}$ with $|\mathcal{S}|=S$ for feature aggregation.
 Feeding $(z_t, t, c)$ into a frozen diffusion U\hbox{-}Net yields multi-scale activations: